How to Take Family Sabbatical on a Budget

 Resources on Family Sabbaticals on a Budget

-Home Exchange is a resource for exchanging homes overseas.
+Home Exchange is a fine resource for exchanging homes overseas.
 There is a paid membership.
-You can also find a free reference called Trading Places: The ABCs of Home Exchange that provides a nice explanation of the concept.
 Editor's note: Transitions Abroad offers a comprehensive listing of home exchange sites and first-hand reports.

 Autoeurope Lease Buyback Program offers a way to have extended use of a car for traveling around Europe without the peskiness and expense of moving your car overseas or buying a car there.
 We personally used this program.